Are-s-h/GovCracker/Readme.md

-## What is GovCracker? ##
+## GovCracker ##

-`GovCracker` is the best Wrapper for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
+GovCracker is the best Wrapper for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
 <br>